Warner Hastings, 15th Earl of Huntingdon: Career

 He was Page of Honour to the Viceregal Court of Ireland between 1880 and 1881, he also held the office of Deputy Lieutenant of King's County (now County Offaly).

-He was commissioned an officer in the 3rd (Militia) Battalion, Prince of Wales's Leinster Regiment, and resigned with the rank of major in February 1900, but was re-appointed in the same rank on 4 June 1901, and retired as lieutenant-colonel in 1905.
+He was commissioned an officer in the 4th (Queen's County Militia) Battalion, Prince of Wales's Leinster Regiment, later transferred to the 3rd (King's County Militia) Battalion and resigned with the rank of major in February 1900 when he was found unfit for active service in the Second Boer War.
+He was re-appointed in the same rank on 4 June 1901, and retired as lieutenant-colonel in 1905.
 He served again in the First World War.

 He was a Master of Fox Hounds to the Ormond and East Galway hunts in Ireland, and to the Atherstone (Warwickshire)and North Staffordshire hunts in England.

 Lord Huntingdon settled in England by 1925, where he lived at Burton Hall, near Loughborough, Leicestershire.

 He died in 1939, aged 70, and was buried in the parish churchyard of St Helen's, Ashby-de-la-Zouch.

 Recreations

 He was a member of Lough Derg Corinthian Yacht Club in 1896.